paul-wolf/djaq/README.md

 API to your application provided you trust the client or have sufficient access control in place.

+## Difference between Djaq and Other Frameworks

+The core of Djaq does not actually have anything _specifically_ to do with remote requests.
+It is primarily a query language for Django models.
+You can just as easily use it within another remote API framework.

+The default remote API for Djaq is not a REST framework.
+It does use JSON for encoding data and POST to send requests.
+But it does not adhere to the prescribed REST verbs.
+It comes with a very thin wrapper for remote HTTP(S) requests that is a simple Djano view function.
+It would be trivial to write your own or use some REST framework to provide this functionality.
+Mainly, it provides a way to formulate queries that are highly expressive, compact and readable.

+There is only one endpoint for Djaq on the backend.

+Requests for queries, creates, updates, deletes are always POSTed.

+Most importantly, the client decides what information to request using a query language that is much more powerful than what is available from other REST frameworks and GraphQL.

+Conversely, REST frameworks and GraphQL are more useful than Djaq in providing server-side business rule implementation.

+## Limitations

+Compared to other frameworks like GraphQL and DRF, you can't easily implement complex business rules on the server.
+This might be a deal breaker for your application.

+Djaq, without any configuration, provides access to *all* your model data.
+That is usually not what you want.
+For instance, you would not want to expose all user data, session data, or many other kinds of data to even authenticated clients.
+It is trivial to prevent access to data on an app or a model class level.
+But this might be too coarse-grained for your application.

+Djaq only supports Postgresql at this time.

 ## Performance

+You will probably experience Djaq calls as blazing fast compared to other remote frameworks.
+This is just because not much happens inbetween.
+Once the query is parsed, it is about as fast as you will ever get unless you do something fancy in a validator.
+The simplest possible serialization is used by default.

 Once the query is parsed, it is about the same overhead as calling this: